 Luckily, the app isn’t needed; it’s just some recommendations to help save you some time.
 It would really be handy if it were in English.
 I could have saved the hour or so it took me to find some decent VR apps to try (including the trial and error of finding one that works properly).

 My advice: Skip this first step since it’s not necessary and a complete waste of time.
 Instead, go to the Google Play store or do a Web search and find some cool VR apps to try out.
-I decided to try VR Cosmic Roller Coaster, Little VR Shooter, and VR Mac-Pan.
+I decided to try VR Cosmic Roller Coaster.

 Insert Your Smartphone